 - Shire of Serpentine Jarrahdale

-- Serpentine Jarrahdale, WA
+- Serpentine Jarrahdale, Western Australia

 - Community vision to guide the Shire Strategic Community Plan and Local Planning Strategy.
 Collaboration with the Shire and local community.
 Engagement strategy that targeted multiple and diverse stakeholder groups.
 Administered and facilitated multiple methods of engagement across various platforms.